 Lastly, we are back in Scotland at Samalaman Bay a small bay lying to the west of Glenuig and is seen here from the minor road to Smirisary.
 Samalaman Island guards the entrance and an old stone-built jetty lies at the head.
 Samalaman Beach is close by and with fine views to the Small Isles it is considered to be one of the best beaches in Scotland.
 Samalaman Island is accessible at very low tides, by crossing the stretch of water “Saideal Samalaman” It is not clear what the name actually means, but care should be taken to avoid being stranded by the incoming tide.

-Unfortunately, that is all for now but hopefully, we will be taking more “shore leave’ before very long.
+Unfortunately, that is all for now but hopefully, we will be taking more shore leave in the UK before very long.